dhong639/CarsonsVillage_Website-Upgrade/nodejs-postgresql/README.md

 Note 1: If you want to view the datbase entries in a readable way when you GET, a simple way is to install the Chrome Extension JSON Viewer.

 Note 2: If you do POST operation, a simple way to verify that it has been successfully added to the database is by doing the GET operation(just run the server and view the URL).

-The tutorial used to implement this was: https://medium.com/dailyjs/node-js-postgresql-tutorial-7a19d945767f

 **If you wish to implement this on your own with the tutorial:**